mmari0c/mmari0c/README.md

 ---

 ## 🎧 Fun Facts About Me
-- 🍜 I’m a foodie — I’ll try almost anything… **except fish!!**
+- 🍜 I’m a foodie, I’ll try almost anything… **except fish!!**
-- 🎶 Ask me about music — I can talk about it for hours
+- 🎶 Ask me about music, specifically indie and alternative, I can talk about it for hours.
 - 🎨 I love clean, aesthetic UI and building apps that *feel nice*
-- 🎮 I teach kids programming using Minecraft and Python
 - ✨ I love blending creativity + tech + community impact

 ---